 Ways to incorporate the Habits of Mind at home:

-- Share with your child how you utilize the habits (at work, in your social settings, in managing a home, etc.).
-This is important to emphasize that the habits are not just something that is done at school, but are a component of all our lives.
+• Share with your child how you utilize the habits (at work, in your social settings, in managing a home, etc.) This is important to emphasize that the habits are not just something that is done at school, but are components of all aspects of our lives.

 These habits are our intentional focus to help students become self-directed learners and complex thinkers across all settings: at school, at home, and in their daily life now and in the future!
 In order to extend learning for our students, we need to keep on growing as learners ourselves.
 If you should have any questions about our thinking focus, please give me a call or stop in to have a conversation.
 I really enjoy sharing our work!